 Oftentimes, orthodontic patients get concerned about their ceramic brackets stained from foods, particularly curry.
-The truth of the matter is that the brackets are still white, but, in most cases, the elastic ligatures have become stained.
+The truth is that the brackets are still white, but, in most cases, the elastic ligatures have become stained.
 The ligatures are those little rubber bands on each bracket that hold the arch wire in place.
 And those get changed by the orthodontist every 4-6 weeks.
 So the next time you have an adjustment, the stained ligatures will be replaced with fresh new ones and your braces will look white and perfect again.

 But what if it will be weeks until your next braces adjustment?
 How can you get rid of stains from curry, mustard, coffee, tea, or smoking?
 Well, here’s the bad news: it’s very difficult.
 You can try brushing with whitening toothpaste, but that has very limited results.
 The yellowish tinge will probably still be visible to some degree.
 If you have an important engagement and need your braces to look white again, you must visit your orthodontist and get your ligatures changed.